 The Schenectady City School

-District has 20 schools including three early
+District has19 schools including two early

 childhood education centers, nine K/1-6 neighborhood elementary schools,